benslamahassen/red-cloud/README.md

 ## Resources

 - D1 (as main DB)
-- KV (for sessions)
+- Durable Objects (for session management)
 - Website running on workers using RedwoodSDK

 All the required resources are configured via Alchmey in alchemy.run.ts

 ## Credits

-- **MJ Meyer**: this example was eavily inspired and borrow alot from his [repo](https://github.com/mj-meyer/rwsdk-better-auth-drizzle), adding little things here and there, mainly Alchemy as IaC.
+- **MJ Meyer**: this example was heavily inspired by his [repo](https://github.com/mj-meyer/rwsdk-better-auth-drizzle), adding little things here and there, mainly Alchemy as IaC.
   - Check /types/env.d.ts to see how our IaC help defining our types (no need to generate types with Wrangler)
   - Check ./alchemy.run.ts to see how the whole infra is defined as code via Alchemy